Maintaining our memorials

-Earlier this year, replacement busts of an Australian soldier and sailor were hand carved from Italian Carrara marble as part of the City's restoration work to the memorial.
+In 2016, replacement busts of an Australian soldier and sailor were hand carved from Italian Carrara marble as part of the City's restoration work to the memorial.

 Local historian Max Solling said the current works would ensure it was in pristine condition for the Anzac centenary.